Academic Success at Carolina

 - Accessibility Resources & Services: Provides accommodations and services to students with disabilities and medical conditions.

-- Retention: Offers a wide variety of services to support student success.
+- Student Success: Offers a wide variety of services to support student success and graduation equity.

 5. Practice self-care.